All definitions are research-based, expert-vetted, and come from the Talent Development Body of Knowledge.

 Instructional Designer is an individual who applies a systematic methodology based on instructional theory to create learning content.

-Instructional Systems Development (ISD) is a systems approach to analyzing, designing, developing, implementing, and evaluating any instructional experience.
-It is based on the belief that training is most effective when it gives learners a clear expectation of what they must be able to do as a result of training and how their performance will be evaluated (sometimes also referred to as instructional systems design)
+Instructional systems design or instructional systems development (ISD) is the practice of creating learning experiences.
+It is a systems approach to analyzing, designing, developing, implementing, and evaluating any instructional experience based on the belief that training is most effective when it gives learners a clear statement of what they must be able to do as a result of training and how their performance will be evaluated.

 Instrument is a Human Resource Development (HRD) device such as an assessment, checklist, inventory, questionnaire, survey, or test used to gather information.